ChamberZ1/phisherman/README.md

 **Layers:**

 1. **Rule-Based** — Weighted heuristic rules (IP URLs, domain mismatches, risky TLDs, shorteners, malicious attachment extensions, etc.).
 Three rules (`ip_url`, `punycode_domain`, `malicious_attachment_ext`) act as hard blocks; the rest contribute to a vote score.
 Could be extended with SPF, DKIM, DMARC, and TLS checks.
-2. **Supervised (SVM)** — TF-IDF + LinearSVC trained on labeled email data.
+2. **Supervised (Support Vector Machine)** — TF-IDF + LinearSVC trained on labeled email data.
 Probability ≥ 0.55 casts a phishing vote.
 3. **Transformer (DistilBERT)** — Fine-tuned HuggingFace transformer for deep semantic classification.
 Probability ≥ 0.75 casts a phishing vote.
 Modular — can be swapped for a heavier model.
-4. **Isolation Forest** — Trained on benign-only data to detect anomalies.
+4. **Unsupervised (Isolation Forest)** — Trained on benign-only data to detect anomalies.
 Achieved ROC-AUC ~0.61 — too weak to vote reliably.
 Included as a **passive scoring layer only**: its score is reported in output but does not affect the final verdict.

 ---